postcss/postcss-bem-linter/README.md

     [in the SUIT docs](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md#namespace-optional)
 - `'bem'`, as defined [here](https://en.bem.info/tools/bem/bem-naming/).

+You can use a preset pattern and its options in two ways:
+- pass the preset's name as the first argument, and, if needed, an `options` object as the second, e.g. `bemLinter('suit', { namespace: 'twt' })`.
+- pass an object as the first and only argument, with the preset's name as the `preset` property and, if need, `presetOptions`, e.g. `bemLinter({ preset: 'suit', presetOptions { namespace: 'twt' })`.

 **`'suit'` is the default pattern**; so if you do not pass any `pattern` argument, SUIT conventions will be enforced.

 #### Custom Patterns

-You can define a custom pattern by passing an object with the following properties:
+You can define a custom pattern by passing as your first and only argument an object with the following properties:

 - `componentName` (optional): A regular expression describing valid component names.
   Default is `/[-_a-zA-Z0-9]+/`.